-California Elections Code section 14221 states: Only voters engaged in receiving, preparing, or depositing their ballots and persons authorized by the precinct board to keep order and enforce the law may be permitted to be within the voting booth area before the closing of the polls.
+California Elections Code section 14221 states:

+Only voters engaged in receiving, preparing, or depositing their ballots and persons authorized by the precinct board to keep order and enforce the law may be permitted to be within the voting booth area before the closing of the polls.

-California Elections Code section 14291 states: After the ballot is marked, a voter shall not show it to any person in such a way as to reveal its contents.
+California Elections Code section 14291 (amended by AB 1494) states:

+- (a) After the ballot is marked, a voter shall not show it to any person in a manner that reveals its contents, except as provided in subdivision (b). - (b) A voter may voluntarily disclose how he or she voted if that voluntary act does not violate any other law.